Total Media Platforms Terms and Conditions

 8.5.3. (where Company and/or DoubleClick is the indemnifying party) the combination, operation or use by Customer or any Affiliate Customer of any Services with any product or service not provided by DoubleClick.

 8.6.
-If any Services become, or in DoubleClick’s reasonable opinion are likely to become, the subject of an intellectual property infringement claim, then DoubleClick will promptly notify Company and Company will promptly forward the notification to Customer and, at Company’s sole option and expense, may: (a) procure the right to continue providing the Services as contemplated by the Agreement; (b) modify the Services to render them non-infringing (if modification does not adversely affect use of the Services); or (c) replace the Services with functionally equivalent, non-infringing services.
+If any Services become, or in DoubleClick’s reasonable opinion are likely to become, the subject of an intellectual property infringement claim, Company will promptly notify Customer and, at Company’s sole option and expense, may: (a) procure the right to continue providing the Services as contemplated by the Agreement; (b) modify the Services to render them non-infringing (if modification does not adversely affect use of the Services); or (c) replace the Services with functionally equivalent, non-infringing services.
 If none of the foregoing options is commercially practicable, then each party will have the right to terminate each affected Order Form.

 8.7.
 This clause 8 states the parties’ entire liability and exclusive remedy with respect to infringement of a third party’s intellectual property rights.